 - Applicants for club rego for a classic car must have attended at least one club meeting or event during that three month period, and introduced themselves to a member of the Committee at the event.

 - Vehicles submitted for club rego must be 25 years old, well presented and reflect that the owner is an enthusiast.
 This is a little subjective and will vary from car to car, but generally speaking cars should be one colour and body/paint be of a good standard with minimal rust, the interior and engine bay should be neat and tidy, and the car must be mechanically sound.
 Essentially the car should be something a little more special than the norm that your fellow enthusiasts are going to want to have a look at during one of our social events.
 This could mean it’s a show car, it could mean that it is a rare car, it could mean that it is a pristine example of a common model.
 It could also mean that it is a “rat style” machine, which again will appeal to fellow enthusiasts.
-If you aren’t sure, contact our Club Plate Administrator, Adam Laws, and discuss your car first
+If you aren’t sure, contact our Club Plate Administrator, Brian Way and discuss your car first.

 - TCCAV will also consider club rego applications for Japanese manufactured motorcycles only, that are 25 years old or more.
 This is only available to TCCAV members who have been members for longer than 12 months and own a Toyota, as we wish to continue to remain a predominantly Toyota car oriented club.
 Members wanting to apply for club rego on a motorcycle should use the same form as the car application form, until a motorcycle specific form has been created.